ViolaCello/ViolaCello.github.io/_posts/2020-10-18-how_i_stopped_being_a_hater_and_learned_to_love_rails.markdown

 > "If you want to fly in the sky, you need to leave the earth.
 If you want to move forward, you need to let go the past that drags you down."
 -- Amit Ray

 After completing the module for Ruby’s Sinatra, I felt like I’d be coding like Bill Gates by the next morning.
 The routing was so clear, straightforward, and may I say, intuitive.
 Eight weeks of slugging away at Ruby object methods and SQL database queries left me wondering if I had it in me to proceed in a software engineering bootcamp.
 Then along comes Sinatra with its CRUD functionality so apparent: GET this, POST that, PATCH this up over here, DELETE that over there.
-ActiveRecord making database searches so clear that I felt like I was just asking the computer inmy native  language what I wanted as if I were ordering a pastrami sandwich at the deli.
+ActiveRecord making database searches so clear that I felt like I was just asking the computer in my native  language what I wanted as if I were ordering a pastrami sandwich at the deli.

 And all the while I kept hearing, “If you love Sinatra, just wait until you work with Rails – it's like Sinatra with Magic!”
 What I wasn’t ready for was that Rails was actually the *devil’s magic*.
 Rails to me was the legend of the Monkey’s Paw.
 “We’ve made routing so simple for you in Rails that it goes where you want all by itself!”
 Which in practice was as unnerving as ordering a car service, getting in the backseat, then realizing you’re in a driverless car.
 It should be ok, but you typed in 55 Main Street, of which there are thousands of 55 Main Streets in your country and you’re not sure which one it thinks it should drive to.